csense-oss/csense-kotlin-annotations/readme.md

-### Android and threading
+### (Android) threading
 Android have a quite a lot of tools, libraries ect, but as of writing , even in android studio 3.6.1, a simple enter click on a line after the inbuilt Statical analysis have concluded you are trying to call background code from say the UI , it just stops working;

-Not only that but there are quite a number of inconveniences, which makes it so cumbersome to use, say annotating every method in an activity / fragment with "UIThread", that people simply doesnt do it.
+Not only that, but there are quite a number of inconveniences, which makes it so cumbersome to use, say annotating every method in an activity / fragment with "UIThread", that people simply doesnt do it.
 This is quite sad as it could easily prevent a lot of bugs with thread interleaving.
 Luckily we have a solution to that, meet the InUIContext and InBackgroundContext annotations.
 These work on Class level,and can even be applied externally (say on androids activity class) , meaning that ALL you own classes will then inherit that, thus avoid any annotations to be written before most of the help comes your way.
 By then annotating say controllers & services with the InBackgroundContext you essentially have most if not all of the threading in place.
 (see the example/android  for an example project).

-Here is a short example with a few descriptions:
+Here is a short example with a few descriptions (this could also be used in other UI frameworks as well):
 ```kotlin
 @InUiContext
 class TestActivity : Activity() {